us-bea/bea.R/README.md

     library(devtools)
     ```

-3. Install the beaR library from the BEA GitHub repo:
+3. Install the bea.R library from the BEA GitHub repo:
     ```r
     httr::set_config( config( ssl_verifypeer = 0L ))           #zero L
-    devtools::install_github('us-bea/beaR')
+    devtools::install_github('us-bea/bea.R')
     ```

-4. Load beaR using the library function.
+4. Load bea.R using the library function.
     ```r
-    library(beaR)
+    library(bea.R)
     ```
-You are now ready to use beaR!
+You are now ready to use bea.R!

 ## To Get Started
 You must first  [register for an API key](http://www.bea.gov/API/signup/index.cfm) from BEA by providing your name and email address.
 The key will be emailed to you.